 The value ‘00000’ in the UPID field signals that Space Packets or Encapsulation packets are contained within the TFDZ.

-The value ‘00001’ in the UPID field signals that COP-1 directives are contained within the TFDZ.
+The value ‘00001’ in the UPID field signals that COP-1 control commands are contained within the TFDZ.

-The value ‘00010’ in the UPID field signals that COP-P directives are contained within the TFDZ.
+The value ‘00010’ in the UPID field signals that COP-P control commands are contained within the TFDZ.

-The value ‘00011’ in the UPID field signals that SDLS directives are contained with the TFDZ.
+The value ‘00011’ in the UPID field signals that SDLS control commands are contained with the TFDZ.